Posts

 Image

 This morning was spent wandering the river side in Southwold with a brief of `DETAIL` as our objective.
 It's interesting what you actually see when looking closely at things you normally just give a casual glance!
 So here is my offering of things that I focused on and recorded.
 It is surprising the little things, patterns or objects, which come into focus when you are concentrating like this.
 Well worth the effort.
-Home
+Index of posts

 December and January Frost